 Obviously, these aren’t all the packs on the market.
 But these are among the best we’ve found.
 What should you look for in a backpack for hunting?
 Let’s break it down.

 1. Haul heavy loads.
 A hunting backpack should be capable of carrying a very heavy load.
 For big-game hunters who trek into the wilds, that means up to 100 pounds.
 Why?
 Because that’s what a big elk quarter plus some gear will weigh.
-Most of the time, this means an external frame.

 2. It should fit like a glove.
 Many packs come in various sizes or have adjustable torso lengths.
 Make sure yours fits properly.

 3. Carry gear too.
 For many, it should carry gear while hunting.
 This means things like snacks, water, extra clothing, game bags, knives, and possibly your weapon for long walks.
 Multiple pockets are nice for organizing gear.
 And large packs should have straps to compress down when not fully loaded.

 4. Ample space.
 For those who pack deep into the woods, it should be able to carry enough gear to sleep out overnight — or longer.
-This means a sleeping bag, tent, and cook gear, plus items noted above.
+This means a sleeping bag, tent, and cook gear, plus the items noted above.

 5. It should be quiet.
-This is unique to a backpack for hunting — and really important.
+This is unique to a backpack for hunting — and is really important.
 The material should not make much noise when snagged on bushes.
 The zippers and buckles should operate quietly.

 6. Don’t forget daypacks.
 For many hunters, these packs are more than needed.
 A small daypack works for those who hunt deer or smaller animals where they can be dragged out.
 Those with access to ATVs or horses also can likely get by with a simple daypack too, as those handle the heavy hauling.